jezzsantos/saastack/src/Tools.Generators.Workers/README.md

 2. Kill any remaining `.Net Host (dotnet.exe)` processes on your machine, and any remaining `Jetbrains Rider` processes on your machine
 3. Restart Rider
 4. Set your breakpoints
-5. Start debugging the `Common-SourceGenerators-Development` run configuration
+5. Start debugging the `Api-SourceGenerators-Development` run configuration